trailblazer/trailblazer.github.io/gems/formular/bootstrap.md

   - ["formular", "trailblazer/formular", "0.1"]
 ---

-The `Bootstrap` builder can render horizontal forms, and vertical forms, which is the default.
-Currently, the API for BS3 and BS4 is identical.
+The `Bootstrap` builder can render horizontal forms, inline forms, and vertical forms, which is the default.
+Currently, the API to render elements is identical for BS3 and BS4.

 <i class="fa fa-download" aria-hidden="true"></i> Where's the [**EXAMPLE CODE?**](https://github.com/apotonick/gemgem-sinatra/blob/formular-slim-bootstrap3/concepts/post/view/new.slim)